freeipa/ipa-docker-test-runner/README.md

 Also make sure you have Docker daemon up and running and that you are member of `docker` group and can thus use it without root privileges.

+You may specify alternative configuration file by specifying '-c/--config' option.
+The values in this file will override user-wide configuration, which in turn overrides hard-coded defaults.

 Usage
 -----